ylkew/coursera-gamification/week-01-notes.md

 * An emerging business practice
 * Games are powerful things
-* Lessons from pyschology, design, strategy, and technology
+* Lessons from psychology, design, strategy, and technology
 * Harder than it appears

 ## Why might it be valuable?